coding-beagle/CTKEasyEditor/devlog.md

 - Added widget creation functionality
 - Added export to .py for basic root boilerplate
 - Started with widget editing functionality

+**26-01-2024**

+Big progress day, uni exams are done

+Todo:

+- Continue adding the editing menus for each widget (the specific ones are annoying)
+- Add Edit -> Preferences
+- - Preferences should contain things like export type (OOP mode or Procedural, etc),
+- - Also things like what is the ctk library called
+- Add Editor saving system, i.e. File -> save, File -> open etc, (unsure of implementation)
+- Active widget hierarchy adjustments (one fears the thought of touching activewidgethandler.py)
+- Theme editor implementation

+Bugs:

+- Need to reopen window with all drawn elemnts when it is closed
+- Not a bug, but figure out a way to only import PIL libraries if it is needed, e.g. if there is an image object or something

+Completed:

+- Added dynamic system for adding widget editing
+- Completed a few of the important widgets
+- Added export to .py (only for procedural)